Malik Jefferson

-High school career
+Early life

 A native of Mesquite, Texas, Jefferson attended Poteet High School where he played football and baseball and competed in track and field.
 Playing defensive back as a sophomore in 2012, Jefferson registered 105 tackles, 24 tackles for loss, seven sacks, five forced fumbles, and four blocked kicks.
 Helping Poteet to an 11–3 record, including a 5–2 district mark and a UIL playoff berth, Jefferson was named Sophomore of the Year in District 10–4A and earned first-team All-Area honors by the Dallas Morning News.
 Poteet advanced to the 4A Division 2 quarterfinals, where they lost 21–13 to Daeshon Hall's Lancaster.
 In his junior year, Jefferson mostly played linebacker and was part of a defense that held nine opponents to 20 points or fewer.
 He tallied 93 tackles, 18 tackles for loss, 14 sacks, three forced fumbles, and three fumble recoveries, and was chosen Defensive MVP and first-team All-District 10–4A.
 Jefferson was also an honorable mention on the 4A All-State team by the Associated Press and Texas Sports Writers Association.
 Poteet finished the season with a 12–2 record, including a 6–1 district mark and an appearance in the 4A Division 2 quarterfinals, where they lost 43–14 to Terence Williams' Ennis.
 MaxPreps named Jefferson to their 2013 Junior All-American team.

 After participating in Nike's 2014 The Opening in Eugene, Oregon, Jefferson started his senior season as preseason Defensive Player of the Year by Dave Campbell's Texas Football.
 He was credited with 81 tackles on the season, including six sacks and 16 tackles for loss, along with two forced fumbles and four blocked kicks, despite missing more than two games due to injury, along with three other second halves where the starters were removed.
 Poteet went undefeated 7–0 through its district schedule and finished the season 10–2, but was upset 27–24 in the 5A Division 2 area playoffs by The Colony.
 Jefferson was named first-team All-American by Parade and USA Today, and also won the High School Butkus Award for the nation's top linebacker.
 After season, he participated in the 2015 Under Armour All-America Game.

 Regarded as a five-star recruit by both Rivals.com and Scout.com, either recruiting service also ranked him the No. 1 outside linebacker prospect of his class.
 With offers from every major program in the country, Jefferson narrowed his selection down to Baylor, Louisiana State, Texas, Texas A&M, and UCLA.
 On December 19, 2014, he committed to play football at University of Texas at Austin, and was labelled as Charlie Strong's “signature recruit.”
 He was an early enrollee arriving on campus in January 2015.